Maryport and Carlisle Railway: Maryport to Aspatria

 The line ran from the South Quay at Maryport, and the Maryport passenger station was in front of what is now Jubilee Terrace.
-(Note: A directors' special train ran on the opening day, (and the Ellen had hauled three wagons full of passengers over about two miles of track during her acceptance trials in April 1840) but routine passenger trains seem not to have started running until autumn 1840.)
+(Note: A directors' special train ran on the opening day, (and the Ellen had hauled three wagons full of passengers over about 2 mi of track during her acceptance trials in April 1840) but routine passenger trains seem not to have started running until autumn 1840.)
 The line was extended from Arkleby to Aspatria on 12 April 1841.
-Bridges on the line were built with little more than a foot (0.3m) lateral clearances between bridge and train; much less than came to be the norm in the UK, and as a consequence unwary passengers have in the past stuck their head out of a window and been killed.
+Bridges on the line were built with little more than 1 ft in lateral clearances between bridge and train; much less than came to be the norm in the UK, and as a consequence unwary passengers have in the past stuck their head out of a window and been killed.

 The line achieved a major reduction on transport costs in the northern coalfield.
-It now cost Brayton Colliery 4 shillings per wagon (Note: "Waggon" was a measure of capacity, not weight, up to 1836; after that a weight corresponding roughly to the average wagon load – in 1842 at Whitehaven 48 hundredweight, but a Maryport colliery agreed its rates with the M&CR in 1841 on the basis of a 50-hundredweight wagon) to transport their coal to Maryport by railway, when road transport had formerly cost them 9 shillings per wagon; Gilcrux colliery were now paying half the 7 shillings per wagon road transport had cost them.
-At that time Whitehaven coal was being sold to the shippers at 16/6 delivered on board.
+It now cost Brayton Colliery 4 shillings per wagon (Note: "Waggon" was a measure of capacity, not weight, up to 1836; after that a weight corresponding roughly to the average wagon load – in 1842 at Whitehaven 48 lcwt, but a Maryport colliery agreed its rates with the M&CR in 1841 on the basis of a 50 lcwt wagon.) to transport their coal to Maryport by railway, when road transport had formerly cost them 9 shillings per wagon; Gilcrux colliery were now paying half the 7 shillings per wagon road transport had cost them.
+At that time Whitehaven coal was being sold to the shippers at 16s 6d delivered on board.
 Output from the northern coalfield increased rapidly, and with it the tonnage of coal shipped from Maryport.
 In 1842, the general manager of Whitehaven Collieries reported: